josemamira/SiguaLitePlugin/README.md

 Qgis 2.X.
 No tested with Qgis 3.X

+### Note
+For security reason the database (65 mb) only has building geometries.
+Not personal data included

 ### How to use
 Very easy.
 Follow this steps:
 1. Select building floor from combo form, and clic in "OK" button